Paddy the Wanderer

 He became the adopted pet of the watersiders, the harbour board workers. the seamen and the taxi drivers.
 They fed him and paid his registration fees.

-He got to around Wellington, the country and even overseas.
-Taxi drivers would drive him around Wellington and he travelled on boats to most around NZ, and even on occasion to Australia.
+He got to travel around Wellington, the country and even overseas.
+Taxi drivers would drive him around Wellington and he travelled on boats to most ports around NZ, and even on occasion to Australia.
 He even got to fly in a gipsy moth.

 The Wellington Harbour Board appointed Paddy Assistant Night Watchman, with responsibility for pirates, smugglers and rodents.
-They say he was a very intelligent dog for example would not cross a street until the light turned green.
+They say he was a very intelligent dog who for example would not cross a street until the light turned green.

 Paddy died in 1939 and had a fleet of black taxis with a Police escort carry his coffin, bringing Wellington to a standstill.
 During the dark days of the Great Depression, Paddy became loved by many Wellingtonians and many who were alive them have a story about him.